David Stradling

 Professional Summary

-David Stradling is the Zane L. Miller Professor of Urban History and the Director of Environmental Studies.
+David Stradling is the Zane L. Miller Professor of Urban History and the Interim Director of the School of Environment and Sustainability.
 In his twenty-plus years at the University of Cincinnati, he has taught a variety of courses on urban and environmental history.

 David is the author of several books, including The Nature of New York: An Environmental History of the Empire State (Cornell University Press, 2010), Making Mountains: New York City and the Catskills (University of Washington Press, 2007), Smokestacks and Progressives: Environmentalists, Engineers and Air Quality in America, 1881-1951 (Johns Hopkins University Press, 1999), and, with Richard Stradling, Where the River Burned: Carl Stokes and the Struggle to Save Cleveland (Cornell University Press, 2015).
 He is currently writing a global history of dredging.